nyan222/roman_empire_zoomcamp/README.md

   GOOGLE_LOCATION: us-west1 # Optional
 ```

-Note the name of the environment! (dev)
+Note the name of the environment (dev) !!!

-To get Mage interface on local machine we shoul throw port from VSCode (this works, another methods not ok in my f**king network)
+To get Mage interface on local machine we shoul throw port from VSCode (this works, another methods not ok in my f**king network).

 In VS Code, go to the **Command Palette** (`Shift+Cmd+P`), select **Remote-SSH: Connect to Host…​**, and select your VM `roman-empire`.

-You will get your own VS Code window, connected to you server, and will be able to throw port (manually)
+You will get your own VS Code window, connected to you server, and will be able to throw port (manually):

 ![trp](pics/trp.png)